unkokaeru/bilbois/content/Organised/Applications/CVs/Placement CV.md

 - **Note and Flashcard Generator**: Generates complete notes, flashcards, and practice questions for any mathematical topic; expanded for tutoring students.
   *Technologies used: Python, GitHub, Jinja, LaTeX, Markdown, LLM APIs.*
 - **Digital Garden**: A platform to share notes, projects, and thoughts publicly.
-  *Technologies used: GitHub, HTML, CSS, TypeScript, Hugo, Markdown.*
+  *Technologies used: GitHub, HTML, SCSS, TypeScript, Hugo, Markdown.*

 ## Achievements